Escape the New York City and Go Apple Picking on Long Island, New York!

 Apple picking tip: Head to the back of Lewin Farms orchard for the best apples!

-Lewin farm recommends you call before coming, as the field might be closed.
+Lewin farms recommend you call before coming, as the field might be closed.
 The U-pick is also cash only.

 There is an ATM at the farm stand and you will need to drive here first for further directions on where the apple orchard is.
 The farm is also requiring face coverings.